wodby/docker4drupal/README.md

 ### Varnish

 To spin up a container with Varnish uncomment lines with varnish service definition in the compose file.
+Use the port specified in the compose file to access the website via Varnish.

+## Multiple projects

+To use D4D with multiple projects simply adjust the ports in the compose file, e.g. instead of ports 8000, 8001, 8002 you can use 7000, 7001, 7002.

+## Docroot in subdirectory

+If your docroot located in a subdirectory use options `PHP_DOCROOT` and `NGINX_DOCROOT` to specify the path (relative path inside the /var/www/html/ directory) for PHP and Nginx containers.

 ## Logs